jicheolha/crypto-trading-bot/README.md

 A fully automated trading bot for cryptocurrency perpetual futures on Coinbase International Exchange.
 The system identifies breakouts preceded by low-volatility consolidation periods (squeezes) using a multi-timeframe Bollinger Band Squeeze strategy.

-Currently deployed 24/7 on a DigitalOcean cloud server trading BTC, SOL, XRP, and DOGE perpetual futures.
+This bot has demonstrated an average annualized return of 39.7%, Sharpe Ratio of 2.35, and max drawdown of 22.7% across BTC, DOGE, and SOL over five years of backtesting.
+Parameters are optimized on one-year spot price of Bitcoin.
+Currently deployed live 24/7 on a DigitalOcean cloud server trading BTC, SOL, XRP, and DOGE perpetual futures.

 ### Key Features